naivoder/SquirrelDetector/README.md

 This repository contains a Squirrel Object Detection model and weights.
 The model is built on a Keras implementation of YOLOv4 written by [taipingeric](https://github.com/taipingeric/yolo-v4-tf.keras).
-This repository is NOT a training tutorial, its is a functional pretrained object detector.
+This repository is NOT a training tutorial, it is a functional pretrained object detector.

 ![img1](imgs/1.png)